Sustainable Land Management Rebate Scheme

-We provide a financial incentive to rural landowners for projects that support sustainable land management practices, especially protecting and enhancing locally native vegetation, through our Environmental Works Grants Program.
+We provide a financial incentive to rural landowners for projects that support sustainable land management practices, especially protecting and enhancing remnant vegetation, through our Environmental Works Grants Program.

 You can apply for funds for a range of environmental projects including:

-- fencing areas of locally native vegetation to exclude livestock
+- fencing areas of remnant vegetation, including paddock trees to exclude livestock

 - revegetation works which:

-- complement remnant native vegetation on private properties or in road reserves
+- complement remnant vegetation on private properties or in road reserves

 - link or strengthen significant habitat areas or corridors

 - are required in a Land Management Plan